 Though the little ones won't directly affect your rates or coverage needs, they do bring about a host of changes that warrant giving your car insurance another look.

 If you need expert aid in reviewing your changing car insurance needs, or have questions about Esurance discounts, don't hesitate to call us at 1-800-ESURANCE (1-800-378-7262).
-Our auto insurance savants are available 24 hours a day, 7 days a week.
+Our auto insurance savants are available at these times.
 Alternatively, you can check out our Coverage Counselor® to get started.

 Kids in the car: are they sitting safely?